Alfred Apps: Party president, 2009 to 2012

 Apps was acclaimed as president of the Liberal Party of Canada at the party's May 2009 convention held in Vancouver.
-At the same convention, candidate Ignatieff he and Davey ushered onto the scene was confirmed as party leader without contest, after rivals Dominic Leblanc and Bob Rae both withdrew from the contests a few months earlier.
+At the same convention, Ignatieff was confirmed as party leader without contest, after rivals Dominic Leblanc and Bob Rae both withdrew from the contests a few months earlier.

 Following the party's historic defeated in the 2011 election, Apps as party president was responsible for steering the party through the first phase of rebuilding and for the publication of the Party's "Roadmap to Renewal", together with a paper entitled "Building a Modern Liberal Party".
 His term concluded at the Liberal Biennial Convention in Ottawa on January 15, 2012 where party members approved several modernizing reforms to the party's structure as well as a policy resolution to legalize the use of cannabis.
 He was succeeded by Mike Crawley, who was elected at the 2012 convention in a competitive 4-way race over former Deputy Prime Minister Sheila Copps.

 Other affiliations and activities

-In addition to being a longtime member of the Huron University College Corporation, Apps served as Chair of the Foundation Board for the Centre for Addiction and Mental Health in 2006–2007.
+In addition to being a longtime member of the Board of Governors of Huron University College Corporation, Apps served as Chair of the Foundation Board for the Centre for Addiction and Mental Health in 2006–2007.
 He was President of the Empire Club of Canada for the 2009–2010 year and has been active in a number of arts and youth-oriented charities.

 An active Anglican, he also served on committees of the Executive Council of the Provincial Synod of the Ecclesiastical Province of Ontario.

+Since retiring from the practice of law, he has continued to serve on a number of corporate boards and mentored several entrepreneurs with early-stage companies.

 He was awarded the King Charles III Coronation Medal in 2025.